orishu/raftoral/README.md

 // Node 4 joins after 500 iterations:
 // - Receives snapshot with checkpoint queues containing values 0-500
 // - Starts executing at iteration 0
-// - Pops from queue instead of computing: instant catch-up!
+// - Pops from queue instead of waiting for owner: instant catch-up!
 // - Joins live execution at iteration 500+
 ```

 **Technical Details:**
-- **Checkpoint History**: Leader tracks all checkpoints with log indices
+- **Checkpoint History**: Owner tracks all checkpoints with log indices
 - **Queue Reconstruction**: Snapshot includes queues for active workflows
 - **FIFO Ordering**: Deterministic execution ensures queue order matches execution order
 - **Lazy Consumption**: Values only popped when workflow execution reaches that point
+- **Owner-Only Cleanup**: Owner cleans its own queued values to prevent self-consumption

 **Result**: New nodes can join a cluster with running workflows and seamlessly catch up without blocking the cluster or missing state.